HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ```

 **Explanation:**
-The `box:hover` style adds a hover effect to all boxes and adds interactivity to the grid boxes, scaling them up slightly when hovered.
-This provides feedback to the user, enhancing the overall user experience.
+The `box:hover` style introduces a hover effect that slightly scales up the boxes when the user hovers over them.
+This adds interactivity and visual feedback, enhancing the overall user experience on the webpage.

-##

-### Media Queries
+## 11. **First Media Query (max-width: 1424px)**
 Media queries are used to make the layout responsive, adjusting the grid and box sizes based on the screen width.

-1. **First Media Query (max-width: 1424px):**
+- [ ] Open your `styles.css` file and add the following code next.

 ```css
 @media (max-width: 1424px) {